 “He was particularly interested in our applied research and work to deliver real value back to communities and businesses through innovation, skills development and collaboration.
-We shared the transformational impact of our work to steer thinking and mobilise activity around culture, culminating in our City of Culture bid, and our work on CESAM - a research centre that will develop and sustain growth in automotive and advanced manufacturing long into the future.
+We shared the transformational impact of our work to steer thinking and mobilise activity around culture, culminating in our City of Culture bid, and our work in engineering to develop and sustain growth in automotive and advanced manufacturing long into the future.
 We were also proud to show him round our Living Lab, which is transforming how pharmacy, paramedic and nursing students are taught to improve patient care in the region.
 He saw paramedics learning how to treat patients in real-world scenarios through the use of specially created spaces that replicate the patient journey and in our unique simulation suite.”

 Hope Street Xchange

 Launched earlier this year, Hope Street Xchange was developed by the University with £4.9m investment support from the North East Local Enterprise Partnership’s (LEP’s) Local Growth Fund and £2.23 million from the European Regional Development Fund.